Is Interquartile Range A Measure Of Center Or Variation

 • Standard Deviation: The square root of the variance.
 Sensitive to outliers.

-The IQR is a more robust measure of dispersion than the range, variance, or standard deviation because it is not easily affected by outliers.
+The IQR is a more reliable measure of dispersion than the range, variance, or standard deviation because it is not easily affected by outliers.
 This makes it particularly useful when analyzing datasets with extreme values or when the underlying distribution is unknown.

 Applications